-A fee of $115 (full cost of appointment for Dr. Wellner) will be charged for all missed appointments.
+A fee of $115 for therapists or the full cost of the appointment for psychiatrists will be charged for all missed appointments.
 A missed appointment is an appointment not cancelled during business hours on the business day (Monday-Friday) before the scheduled appointment time, or in the case of a Monday appointment, not cancelled by the preceding Friday.
 You may leave notice on the voice message system or send your clinician an email.
 If you cancel through the client portal, please also phone the office or email you clinician to confirm she has received the cancellation notice.

 In some cases of inclement weather, we may have to cancel or reschedule your appointment.
 If there is inclement weather (i.e., hurricane, snowstorm, ice storm under 34 degrees Farehenheit.) on the day of your appointment, please do the following: